onurozcn/r3ntproject/README.md

 To build this JavaScript technologies have been used.
 In backend it has Node.js, Express.js and MongoDB, Mongoose.
 In frontend it uses Vue.js.
 Project also deployed to the Google Cloud.

-You can see the [project here](https://frontend-m75thsncmq-ew.a.run.app/)
+You can see this [project live here](https://frontend-m75thsncmq-ew.a.run.app/)

 ###### Installation
 Fork the repository.